kingcountylandlordproject/landlord-tracker/README.md

 * to stop the stack, run `docker compose down`.
 This stops the postgres database, but the data should be preserved and available agaion the next time you run `compose up`.

-However, this may not work on the first try so if you enconter any bugs during the process, please message thomas.da.paine on slack or in the signal to fix the problems you encounter.
-Thanks!

------------- Now some Notes! ----------------

-- to log into postgres, run: landlord-tracker/landlord_tracker/engles/scripts/login_to_postgres.sh

-- note, if you reinstall this, cleaned data .csv will be wiped out --- you have been warned!